YOUR QUERIES & CONCERNS

 Chicory is not Coffee.
 It is a type of dandelion family plant cultivated for its leaves and roots.
 The roots of chicory plant are dried, baked and ground; and used as a Coffee substitute.

-What is the difference between Dry processing (Plantation Grade / Unwashed) and Wet processing (Cherry Grade / Washed) ?
+What is the difference between Dry processing (Cherry Grade/Unwashed) and Wet processing (Plantation Grade/Washed)?

 Why does Origin of Coffee matter?